 Figure UE Data Plane Architecture shows the relation between the different classes related to the UE data plane.
 The UE data plane architecture is similar to the eNB data plane implementation.
 The LteUeComponentCarrierManager is responsible to (re)map each MacSapUserProvider to the corresponding RLC instance or to the proper MAC instance.
 The channel remapping depends on algorithm used as LteUeComponentCarrierManager.
 A particular case is represented by the UE buffer status report (BSR) to eNB.
 Since, i) the standard does not specify how the BSR has to be reported on each component carrier and ii) it is decided to map one-to-one the logical channel to each MAC layer, the only way to send BSRs to the eNB is through the primary carrier.
 Figure Uplink buffer status reporting with CA shows the sequence diagram.
 Each time a BSR is generated, the LteUeComponentCarrierManager sends it through the primary carrier component.
 When the primary component carrier at the eNB receives the BSR, it sends it to LteEnbComponentCarrierManager.
 The latter, according to algorithm dependent policies, forwards a BSR to component carriers.
-The communication between the LteEnbMac and the LteEnbComponentCarrierManager is done through a specific set of SAP functions which are implemented in the LteUlCcmRrcSapUser and the LteUlCcmRrcSapProvider.
+The communication between the LteEnbMac and the LteUlCcmRrcSapUser and the LteUlCcmRrcSapUser and the LteUlCcmRrcSapUser and the LteUlCcmRrcSapProvider.